 Regarding journals scopes and areas of interests during the current phase, visit scope page of the designated journal.

-DYSONA journals will publish in quarterly basis (four times a year).
+DYSONA journals publish semiannually (two issues a year).
 However, your accepted manuscripts will be available online directly after acceptance and have a futuristic publishing date of the nearest upcoming periodical issue.

 Manuscripts should introduce original information with visible impact on community.
 Manuscripts must NOT have been published before in another publication media OR submitted currently for review in another journal.
 The author should declare that both the previously mentioned statements are true during submission process.